jackatopolis/s-martpredictor/README.md

     # for regression we use R2 score and MAE(mean absolute error)
     # all other steps will be same as classification as shown above
     # X_test_scaled['Weekly_Units_Sold']= pred
-# Feature Importance on the Hypertuned Model
+5. Feature Importance on the Hypertuned Model
     # plot the features for the optimized model
-# Export Model
+6. Export Model
-    # save the model
+    # Save the model
-    # save the scaler
+    # Save the scaler
     # Load the model

 # Deployment: